00krishna-tools/nyuki/README.rst

 "Nyuki" translates to "bee" in Swahili, but is also the word used to refer to aerial drones.
-While working on a collaboration between `DataKind <https://www.datakind.org/>`_ and `WeRobotics <https://werobotics.org/>`_ using drone imagery for flood damage assessment, we found it really hard to do simple manipulations to large geotiff image and vector files.
+While working on a collaboration between `DataKind <https://www.datakind.org/>`_ and `WeRobotics <https://werobotics.org/>`_ using drone imagery for flood damage assessment, we found it difficult to do simple manipulations to large geotiff image and vector files.
 Something as simple as resizing an image took 15-20 lines complicated code.
 Hence we designed Nyuki to help turn these cumbersome tasks into one-line commands.
 We started with a few common operations but hope to expand.
 Contributions are always welcome.
 Also please give us a star if you like our tool.

+Nyuki is a command line application that runs on Windows, MacOS, and Linux operating systems.
+Nyuki is also developed in python, hence a python installation of version 3.6 or greater is required.

 📝 Table of Contents
 -------------------